ExpediaGroup/styx/docs/developer-guide/plugins.md

 A plugin project can be started by using one of examples in `examples` submodule.
 All plugins share the same skeleton of a project, containing a:

 * main/java/com/hotels/styx/ExamplePlugin.java - The plugin's main class which extends
-  the Plugin interface, and most notably implements the `intercept(HttpRequest, Chain)` method.
+  the Plugin interface, and most notably implements the `intercept(LiveHttpRequest, Chain)` method.
 * main/java/com/hotels/styx/ExamplePluginConfig.java - A class that represents plugin
   configuration, as it appears in styx_conf.yml.
 * main/java/com/hotels/styx/ExamplePluginFactory.java - A class that implements